 Common Ground Capital (“CGC”) was formed in the spring of 2012 to deliver best in class landscape scale mitigation solutions for endangered, threatened or imperiled species.
-Eight years later we have successfully achieved the majority of our objectives in the Southern Plains by partnering with our land owner, equity investor and other best in class partners.
+Ten years later we have successfully achieved the majority of our objectives in the Southern Plains by partnering with our private land owner, equity investor and other best in class partners.

 Our mission is simple: